-As a result of the COVID-19 crisis, thousands of nonprofit organizations have suddenly shifted to Working From Home and are dealing with the challenges of managing a remote workforce.
-Even if your nonprofit was already using remote collaboration tools or including WFH as part of your operations before the crisis, the current moment is a great opportunity for your organization to evolve your systems and processes.
+As a result of the COVID-19 crisis, thousands of nonprofit organizations have suddenly shifted to working from home and are experiencing the challenges of managing a remote workforce.
+Even if your nonprofit was already using remote collaboration tools or had remote employees previously, the current environment is a great opportunity for any organization to evaluate your systems and processes.

 How to Decide: G Suite or Microsoft 365?

-When deciding between G Suite and Microsoft 365 for your nonprofit, there are several big-picture questions to consider.
+When deciding between G Suite and Microsoft 365 for your nonprofit, there are several big-picture questions to consider from security and privacy to ease of use.
 Use these questions to frame your decision:

 - What are the limitations or value-add features of each platform?

 - Which video platform tool (Teams vs Google Meet) best fits your organization?

 - What is the best application for security and privacy?

 - How does each platform integrate with other applications your organization currently uses?
 For example, if your organization is already using Microsoft Office products, you might want to switch to Microsoft 365 to have continuity and ease of use.

 - What is the biggest priority for your choice of platform?
 Cost?
 Efficiency?
 Security?
 All the above?

 Here, we’ve broken down how Microsoft 365 compares to G Suite across a few key categories that are top of mind for nonprofit leaders.